dromotherm/blog/_plugins/README.md

 Gemfile.lock
 ```

-so if a local repo contains the original credentials, they will never bve committed to the github repo
+so if a local repo contains the original credentials, they will never be committed to the github repo

 ## extra information